rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/token/post-authenticate-as-tenant-with-token-v2.0-tokens.rst

     401, Unauthorized, "You provided invalid credentials."
     404, Not Found, "The requested resource was not found.
 The token has expired or is no longer available.
 Use the POST token request to get a new token."
-    500, Service Fault, "Service is not available."
+    500, Service Fault, "Service is not available. "

 Request
 -------